tritonJS826/masters-way/docs/coreFeatures.md

 ## AllWaysPage (default for not logged in)
 - [ ] AllWaysPage: search/filter panel
-- [ ] AllWaysPage: show number favorite (12h)
-- [ ] AllWaysPage: Add status for Way (finished, inProgress, abandoned) (colored)
+- [ ] AllWaysPage: Add status for Way (finished, inProgress, abandoned) (colored?)
 - [ ] AllWaysPage: add pagination (think about it)
 - [ ] AllWaysPage: request optimization, save users into hashmap and load each user once
-- [ ] AllWaysPage: add property lastDayReportAdded for Way (must auto update when click on button add dayReport)
+- [x] AllWaysPage: add property Way.lastUpdate for Way (must auto update when click on button add dayReport)
 - [ ] AllWaysPage: cell goal should contain short description (max 2 line) but by clicking modal window should be opened with full description and metrics(think about statistic info that could be shown)

 ## AllUsersPage